richardwilkes/gcs_master_library/Library/Markdown/User Guide/Character Points.md

-The **Points block** keeps a running total of your character points (p.
-B10).
+The **Points block** keeps a running total of your character points ([B10](B10)).
 It automatically tracks changes from attributes, traits, skills, spells, and other entries when you update your [character sheet](Character%20Sheet%20Overview).

 The **Points block toolbar** gives you quick access to common actions used below.